tomerud/Freshlens/module/README.md

 this code was only run in effort to improve the formating of the code in the diffrenet files.
 I have used its output (the pylint and flake8 notes) in order to practice better code writing practices, the changes to the code in the file themself was done manually.
+I aimed in general to get score of around at least 7 with pylint

 ## Future work:
 - Expand the dataSet to support more items.
 - Improve object detection accuracy.
 - Imporve Tracker abilities and fine tune it on the dataset.
+- Train REID - in order to both improve the tracking accuracy, and to allow us to load tracker states (something that simple deepsort dosent allow) in order to preserve the tracking id of products between streams.
 - Switch RTSP to a more secure protocol.
-- Have an actual IP camera to understand the necessary configurations
+- Have an actual IP camera to understand the necessary configurations.
 - Finetune OCR / CRNN in effort to imporve the results and recognition of expiration dates (hard to read font).
 - While there is no publicly available dataset for fruit/vegetable expiration dates, there are several proposed methods to approximate the expiration date using traditional CV techniques.
 Unfortunately, most of the papers focus on the commercial stage (before the produce arrives at the store), but it should be possible to create similar tests to learn techniques and data that can be adapted for our usage case.
-- We want to expand the TLS connection into mTLS or nginx (reverse proxy etc...)
+- We want to expand the TLS connection into mTLS or nginx (reverse proxy etc...).
 - Learn more about Asyncio and multiprocessing as a possible alternative to threading.